Want to check how your website performs on the local browsers?

-Looking at the trends in the last twelve months as of February 2021, we see that UC Browser is rapidly gaining popularity while Chrome is slowly losing its market share.
+Looking at the trends in the last twelve months as of April 2022, we see that UC Browser is rapidly gaining popularity while Chrome is slowly losing its market share.
 However, the competition in this market is fierce and fortunes change hands rapidly.
 As every percentage represents a huge installation base, tech giants and mobile phone brands alike are all involved in the race to appeal to as large a consumer base as possible.
-If you operate in a niche market, you may find it useful to research special purpose browsers though they may not be one of the better known names.
-For example, Maxthon browser has native support for blockchain apps and is popular among crypto currency traders and decentralized technology proponents.
+If you operate in a niche market, you may find it useful to research special-purpose browsers though they may not be one of the better-known names.
+For example, the Maxthon browser has native support for blockchain apps and is popular among cryptocurrency traders and decentralized technology proponents.

-Simply put, as the mobile browser landscape evolves in China, a foreign business entering the Chinese market need to take into consideration of the implications of the native Chinese browsers and think about how to protect your business from potential vulnerabilities coming from these browsers.
-It is important to optimize not only for the common browsers you are familiar with but also those unique Chinese browsers that cater to large consumer basis.
-Another consideration is the compatibility, usability and accessibility design issue of different browsers, making cross browser testing another important part of your web strategy.
+Simply put, as the mobile browser landscape evolves in China, a foreign business entering the Chinese market needs to take into consideration the implications of the native Chinese browsers and think about how to protect your business from potential vulnerabilities coming from these browsers.
+It is important to optimize not only for the common browsers you are familiar with but also for those unique Chinese browsers that cater to a large consumer basis.
+Another consideration is the compatibility, usability, and accessibility design issue of different browsers, making cross-browser testing another important part of your web strategy.

 In the upcoming article in the series, we will take a look at a few popular native Chinese mobile browsers and how to optimize for them.